sstarr77/economic_resilience_group_project/.ipynb_checkpoints/README-checkpoint.md

 ### Observations

 Yes, US state economies exhibit distinctions by employment sector, allowing them to be clustered differently.
-In general, states with the greatest economic production are impacted the most.
+In general, states with the greatest economic workforce are impacted the most.

 ---